 The Plan identifies evidence-based options to reduce hospital utilization and promote health and wellness for people in the region by involving local partners in health service planning and implementation.

-The Cowichan Valley Health & Care Plan is a whole community approach to planning and delivering health and health-care for priority populations in Cowichan Valley communities.
+The Cowichan Health & Care Plan is a whole community approach to planning and delivering health and health-care for priority populations in Cowichan communities.
 Furthermore, it establishes a roadmap for strengthening and integrating health services to address gaps and remove barriers to achieving better health, with an aim to prevent 7,300 inpatient days by 2025 and 12,000 days by 2035.

 An assessment, education and support service for people with moderate to severe chronic obstructive pulmonary disease (COPD) symptoms has been created within Cowichan’s Community Health Services (CHS) division.
 The COPD team consists of a registered respiratory therapist, pharmacist and behavioral health clinician, with access to the larger CHS team.